turusko/python.selenium.ete.tests/readme.md

 We are currently working on permits application adding end to end tests for the permits app

-## How is this different from exisiting automation?
+## How is this different from existing automation?

 Current test complete automation is created via test cases testing functions at a lower level where this tests application at a End to End level

 ## Will this work with test complete?

-We can and will intergrate this with test complete, we however would use a different pipeline as this world be classed more as a smoke test than a regression test
+We can and will integrate this with test complete, we however would use a different pipeline as this world be classed more as a smoke test than a regression test

 ## How should my app setting json look?